Expressing “Give” and “Receive” in Japanese

 /tanaka san ga kontesuto de yuushoo shite shookin o moraimashita./

-Tanaka-san won the competition and received a prize.
+Tanaka-san won the contest and received prize money.

 やる

-Giver は/が Receiver (animal, plant, *small child) に Something をやる。
+Giver は/が Receiver (animal, plant, or small child) に Thing をやる

 佐藤さとうさんはなみずやりました